Skip to main content

 ArgumentDescription

-sourcedirectory — scan dirInput (xml) or dirInput/ubl (ubl) for ready-to-process files.
+sourcedirectory — scan dirInput (XML template) or dirInput/ubl (UBL template) for ready-to-process files.

 bip — pull every new BIP job whose number is greater than lastBipJobNumber (persisted in the global template after each successful run).